Harun-Azgd/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m 751 my dir > creates a directory called my dir with permissions 751 in the working directory chgrp > changes the group owner chown vincent:staff * > changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+mkdir -m 751 my dir > creates a directory called my dir with permissions 751 in the working directory chgrp > changes the group owner chown vincent:staff * > changes the owner to vincent and the group owner to staff for all the files and directories in the working directory chown -h vincent:staff _hello > changes the owner and the group owner of _hello to vincent and staff respectively